TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-concurrency-model.md

 The mutex pattern using an `input_boolean` helper *should* work.
 Condition evaluation can only access state and attributes, so won't suspend.
 The `turn_on` action on the `input_boolean` shouldn't either.

-* Just the start.
-Easy to use when you want to prevent conflicting automation from running entirely.
+Implementing mutual exclusion is just the start.
+It's easy enough to prevent conflicting automations from running entirely.
 What if you need it to run but not concurrently?
-In theory, you can use a helper entity to model a queue with an automation that picks up queued jobs.
+In theory, you can use a helper entity to implement a queue with an automation that picks up queued jobs.
+Which is massively over complicated.
+It's hard enough implementing your own low level currency primitives in a real programming language, let alone trying to do it using Home Assistant templating.
-* Massively over the top complicated, especially given how fiddly it is to implement logic as templates.

-# Automation Mode

-* How much should you rely on undocumented behavior inferred from reading the code?
+Even if you can roll your own, you need to think carefully about whether you want to rely on undocumented behavior inferred from reading the source code.
+Undocumented, means it can change at any time.
+Are there any other options?

-* For many use cases there's a better middle ground
-* Replace multiple conflicting automations and combine them into one using the Trigger - Choose pattern.
-Generalization of the dispatches refresh automation we looked at last time.
+# Composite Automations

+There are good concurrency guarantees for multiple instances of the *same* automation.
+In many cases, we can combine a set of independent automations into one composite automation.

+This is a generalization of the "Trigger - Choose" pattern we previously used for our [Octopus Refresh Dispatches]({% link _posts/2025-10-06-home-assistant-octopus-repair-blueprint.md %}) automation.

-* Given a set of simple automations: TriggersA - ConditionsA - ActionsA, TriggersB, - ConditionsB - ActionsB, TriggersC - ConditionsC - ActionsC, ...
+In general an automation is a set of triggers, a set of conditions and a set of actions.
+Given separate automations TriggersA - ConditionsA - ActionsA, TriggersB - ConditionsB - ActionsB, TriggersC - ConditionsC - ActionsC, we can combine them as follows.
-* Combine them as

 {% raw %}